 From the standpoint of a comic reader, some of the production’s changes to character origin and appearance prove distressing, particularly with Magneto’s gang of villains.
 Consider the “sexiness” of Mystique, played by model Rebecca Romijn (then-Stamos), a shape shifting character whose white dress is replaced by scales, gallons of blue body paint, and near-nakedness.
 Toad (Ray Park) is also painted, but he’s green, and given a ridiculously long tongue which comic readers scratched their heads over.
 And the biggest faux pas was Sabretooth (Tyler Mane), whose almost silent role lacks any potential for Wolverine to further explore his relationship to his archnemesis.
 But besides these quibbles, the film gets it right, for the most part, to satisfactory degrees.

-Where Singer thrives best is his balance of the comic and filmic worlds.
-The comics featured a community of mutants broken up into several teams; including X-Men, The Uncanny X-Men, X-Factor, X-Force, Excalibur, and The New Mutants, the initial comic from 1963 spawned uncountable characters and storylines no single film could cover.
+Where Singer thrives best is his balance of the comic and filmic worlds, making the characters full of melodramatic conflict to enhance the comic-book nature of the storyline.
+The comics featured a community of mutants broken up into several teams; including X-Men, The Uncanny X-Men, X-Factor, X-Force, Excalibur, and The New Mutants.
+Indeed, the initial comic from 1963 spawned uncountable characters and storylines no single film could cover.
 And while some fans may balk that their favorite hero (Gambit or Beast or Angel) or villain (Apocalypse or Mr. Sinister or the Sentinels) didn’t appear in this first film, with any luck they’ll appear in a future sequel or spinoff in some capacity.
 Comic fans should keep their eye on the background, as Singer cares for this segment of the audience, and makes references to future plots or important characters, if indirectly.
-He cares equally about comic fans, like myself, and filmgoers unfamiliar with the material, and though he occasionally tries too hard to comfort the average viewer, the resulting film proves an entertaining and appeasing effort.
+He cares equally about comic fans (like myself), and filmgoers unfamiliar with the material, and though he occasionally tries too hard to comfort the average viewer, the resulting film proves an entertaining and appeasing effort.